msande231/msande231.github.io/assignment1.markdown

 4. `tmux` (a new pane in the terminal will open when you execute this command; that's normal)
 5. `./farmshare-setup.sh`
 6. `exit`
 Step #5 above will take roughly 20 minutes as a large volume of output is written to the screen.
 If you get disconnected from the server during this time, please reconnect via SSH and enter the command `tmux a -t 0` to be brought back to the executing setup process.
-When you see "DONE!" printed to the screen and a return to the command prompt, you can safely exit tmux and continue with the below instructions.
+When you see "DONE" printed to the terminal and are returned to the command prompt, you can safely exit tmux and continue with the below instructions.

 **Assignment description:**